Sunday, 17 Mar 2019 | 3 min read

 Enterprise nbn™ usage

-A large enterprise on the other hand, is often entirely dependent on the internet for many or all of its business operations.
-Large organisations use the internet for a variety of reasons, including:
+Larger enterprises are often entirely dependent on the internet for many or all of its business operations.
+Large organisations will have vastly different needs use the internet for a variety of reasons, including:

 So when it comes to choosing an nbn™ plan, large organisations will need to find a service provider who can offer a fully customisable solution; one that can cater for factors like multiple locations, cloud hosted services, IP telephony and compliance requirements calling for redundancy and security solutions.